OpenEvalProject/evals/manuscripts/elife-54795/v2/manuscript.md

 Along with size and connectivity, wards were characterized by ward type based on patient fragility, and antibiotic consumption.
 Ward type was coded as a categorical variable with the following three levels: general wards, intermediate (progressive) care units, and intensive care and blood cancer units.
 Antibiotic use was normalized by dividing by the number of beds in each ward and expressed in ddd/bed/y.

-## Statistical analysis
+### Statistical analysis

 The statistical unit was the individual ward (n = 357) in all analyses.
 We used the asymptotic Simpson index (Simpson, 1949), also known as the Hunter-Gaston index (Hunter and Gaston, 1988), to determine the probability that two random isolates of a given variant were isolated in the same ward or that two random doses of a given antibiotic were delivered in the same ward.
 The index is defined as [∑ni (ni-1)]/[N (N-1)] where ni is the number of infection episodes (or antibiotic doses) detected (or delivered) in ward i and Ni = ∑ni is the total number of infection episodes (or antibiotic doses).
 In ecology, the Simpson index is typically used to measure biodiversity by estimating the probability that two individuals from a sample belong to the same species (Simpson, 1949).
 Here, we use this index to examine the distribution of sampling locations relative to the taxa, measuring the probability that two infection episodes occur, or two antibiotic doses are consumed, in the same ward.
 Hence, we used the term ‘concentration index’ to avoid confusion with a diversity measure.
 The iNext R package was used to determine bootstrap-based 95% confidence intervals of the concentration index (Hsieh et al., 2016).

+Models of infection incidence were constructed using multivariable quasi-Poisson regression of the form

+$$
+E(Incidence |x)=exp⁡(Intercept+\beta_{1}x_{1}+\beta_{2}x_{2}+…), Var(Incidence)=\theta E(Incidence |x)
+$$

-Models of infection incidence were constructed using multivariable quasi-Poisson regression of the formE(Incidence |x)=exp⁡(Intercept+β1x1+β2x2+…), Var(Incidence)=θ E(Incidence |x)where E(⋅) denotes expectation, x is the vector of predictors, such as antibiotic consumptions, the β’s are model coefficients, Var(⋅) denotes variance and θ is the overdispersion parameter of the quasi-Poisson model.
+where $E(⋅)$ denotes expectation, $x$ is the vector of predictors, such as antibiotic consumptions, the $\beta$’s are model coefficients, $Var(⋅)$ denotes variance and $\theta$ is the overdispersion parameter of the quasi-Poisson model.
 The overdispersion parameter is used to relax the Poisson assumption of equality of the expectation and variance of the response variable.
 We used the quasi-Poisson distribution because we found evidence of both under- and overdispersion, as evidenced by fitted quasi-Poisson dispersion parameters ranging from 0.24 (strong underdispersion, found for carbapenem-resistant A. baumannii in Figure 1 model) to 2.5 (moderate overdispersion, found for less-resistant E. faecium) (Supplementary file 1 Table 1b).
 We favored the quasi-Poisson model over the alternative, negative binomial model because the latter gives greater weight to smaller sites, whereas the former gives greater weight to the larger sites (Ver Hoef and Boveng, 2007).
 In our application, greater weight should be given to wards with greater incidence rather than to those with less.

 We constructed a model for each variant.
 The response variable was the deduplicated patient counts.
 All non-categorical explanatory variables including the incidence control, ward size, connectivity and antibiotic use were log2-transformed before further analyses.
 To avoid negative infinity values from this transformation, all zeroes were first converted to half the minimum non-zero value.
 This transformation was associated with better model fit (using the model structure of Figure 1), in terms of Akaike information criterion (with Poisson distribution), compared with: (1) replacing zeroes with the minimum non-zero value before taking logs; (2) adding one to zero values before taking logs; or (3) avoiding log transformation.
 The log2 transformed data were used for all subsequent analyses.

-To ease interpretation of model coefficients, we converted the raw coefficients β^ from all models to percent changes in infection incidence, equal to 100×(eβ^ -1).
+To ease interpretation of model coefficients, we converted the raw coefficients $\beta^$ from all models to percent changes in infection incidence, equal to $100\times(e^{\beta^}-1)$.
 All analyses used R software version 3.6.0.

-## Possibly selective associations between antibiotic use and resistance
+### Possibly selective associations between antibiotic use and resistance

 We examined criteria to identify a priori possibly selective associations between antibiotic use and resistance.
 The criteria were based on medical and biological considerations, namely, that antibiotics inactive against a variant are unlikely to be prescribed in response to this variant’s prevalence; and that antibiotics are most likely to select for a variant when resistance provides a specific advantage, hence, when the variant is not resistant to more potent antibiotics (e.g., CTX/CRO is more likely to select for PA than for CRPA in which carbapenem resistance provides no additional benefit under CTX/CRO pressure).
 This rationale led to the following criteria: (1) the variant is always resistant to the antibiotics of interest; (2) the variant is not resistant to antibiotics more potent (in terms of spectrum or efficacy) than the antibiotics of interest; and (3) the antibiotics of interest can be plausibly used against the variant in empirical therapy.
 A total of 19 associations fulfilled the criteria for possibly selective associations: 3GCREC with CTX/CRO; CREC with IPM/MEM; KP with AMX; 3GCRKP with CTX/CRO; CRKP with IPM/MEM; EB with AMC; C3GREB with CTX/CRO and TZP; CREB with IPM/MEM; PA with CTX/CRO; CRPA with IPM/MEM; SA with AMX; MRSA with C1G/C2G, OXA and AMC; AB with CTX/CRO; CRAB with IPM/MEM; EF with CTX/CRO; and VREF with VAN/TEC.
 Of note, the associations not fulfilling the criteria for possible selection can be interpreted as negative controls in our models, and their coefficients are expected to be distributed around zero (null distribution) in the absence of residual confounding.
 In line with this interpretation, the coefficients of most of the negative control associations followed a near-zero-centered distribution (Figure 2c), suggesting that residual confounding was negligible in the adjusted models.

-## Pooled analysis of CTX/CRO- and IPM/MEM-resistant variants
+### Pooled analysis of CTX/CRO- and IPM/MEM-resistant variants

 To model the cumulative incidences of 3GC- and carbapenem-resistant infections, pathogen variants were pooled into resistance categories.
 When resistance to CTX/CRO or IPM/MEM was not determined by design (such as 3GC resistance in 3GCREC) or by intrinsic resistance (such as 3GC resistance in E. faecium), variants were classified as resistant when the proportion of resistance in our setting was above 80%.
 This less-stringent resistance criterion, compared to the criterion used to determine possibly selective associations, was chosen to avoid the exclusion of variants that are mostly resistant to an antibiotic group, which would bias pooled analyses.
 Applying the 80% threshold for the proportion of resistance led to classifying CRKP and CREB as 3GC-resistant (91% and 93% 3GC resistance, respectively) but not CREC (61% 3GC resistance); and EF and VREF as carbapenem-resistant (84 and 100% carbapenem resistance, respectively, inferred from ampicillin resistance [Weinstein, 2001]).
 Overall, the 3GCR category included 3GCREC, 3GCRKP, CRKP, 3GCREB, CREB, PA, CRPA, AB, CRAB, EF, VREF, and MRSA; and the CR category included CREC, CRKP, CREB, CRPA, CRAB, EF, VREF, and MRSA.

-## Data and software code availability
+### Data and software code availability

 All data and software code that support the findings of this study are available at: Shapiro, 2020, https://github.com/rasigadelab/metapop (copy archived at https://github.com/elifesciences-publications/metapop).